andyatkinson/andyatkinson.github.io/_posts/2023-08-28-saas-for-developers-gwen-shapira-postgresql-rails.md

 The first was a curiosity to learn PostgreSQL in greater depth than what I'd done so far as an application developer.

-The second factor was a challenge our team faced with high bloat and other common operational problems.
-I was able to take on these challenges and quickly iterate on solutions, putting them into practice immediately.
-I learned a lot from others as well in a short period of time.
+The second was the opportunity to solve common PostgreSQL operational problems like high bloat, falling behind Autovacuum, on behalf of my team.
+I had the interest to dove into learning about these topics.
+I could put things I'd learned into practice right away.

-It was critical to not only learn but apply findings, experimenting and iterating.
+It was critical to not only learn but to have the opportunity to apply what was learned.
+I was grateful for the opportunity.

-Our team did not have a Database Administrator so a lot of common operational problems from growth like high bloat existed that might have otherwise been something a DBA fixed.
+Our team did not have a Database Administrator so some operational problems may have been solved earlier if we'd had one.

-Small teams running without DBAs I think is quite common.
-In addition, Infrastructure engineers may also lack the product context or database knowledge needed to work on optimizations.
+Small teams running without DBAs is quite common, as the skills can be specialized.

+## Database Skills for Developers

+What if the skills are more accessible for Rails developers?
+That's part of what motivated me to write [High Performance PostgreSQL for Rails](https://pgrailsbook.com).

+From that team, I turned the completed projects into a presentation given internally.

-The projects I took on were turned into a presentation, that I pitched to a PostgreSQL conference and had accepted.
+After removing company specific information, I took a chance and pitched it to PGConf NYC 2021 as my first ever PostgreSQL conference and speaking opportunity.

+I was very excited to find out it was accepted.
+Then I was very nervous to make sure I had the details dialed in.

 Check out [PGConf NYC 2021 Conference](/blog/2021/12/06/pgconf-nyc-2021) to see that presentation.

-Following the presentation, I was approached by a book publisher and the rest is history.
+Following the presentation, I was approached by a book publisher and the rest is history!

 ## ORMs and Writing SQL